muir/drbd-lxd/README.md

 ### Ditch netplan

-Set up networking using `/etc/network/interfaces` since netplan does not support interface aliases and is thus not suitable for any serious use.
+Set up networking using `/etc/network/interfaces` since netplan does not support interface aliases and is thus not suitable for anything custom.

 ```bash
 sudo apt install ifupdown